When I was a little girl, I owned a Venus flytrap.

 But it was definitely not plain sailing.

 We quickly realized that keeping a few plants on a sunny kitchen window sill was very different to cultivating hundreds of plants outdoors.
-We needed to protect the plants against hail and wind so we bought some small, portable sun tunnels.
+We needed to protect the plants against wind and hail so we bought some small, portable sun tunnels.

 It was a disaster!

 We seemed to lose more plants than we sold.
 The plants were miserable.
-So we tried a few small green hothouses to house the plants with an equally horrible result.
+So we tried a few small green hothouses to house the plants but the results were still disastrous.

-We realized that we either needed to take Jozi Carnivores seriously and invest in a proper sun tunnel or shelve it altogether.
+We realized that either we needed to take Jozi Carnivores seriously and invest in a proper sun tunnel or shelve our enterprise altogether.
 In an act of immense courage and bravery we installed our first proper sun tunnel in a slightly unused corner of the tennis court.

 With trepidation we placed the depleted stocks in the grand new tunnel and waited expectantly.